jrblevin/markdown-mode/README.md

     When set to `t`, `markdown-mode` will pass the name of the file as the final command-line argument to `markdown-command`.
 Note that in the latter case, you will only be able to run `markdown-command` from buffers which are visiting a file.
+If `markdown-command` is a function, `markdown-command-needs-filename`
+    is ignored.

   * `markdown-open-command` - the command used for calling a standalone Markdown previewer which is capable of opening Markdown source files